Does It Matter How Many Concrete Moisture Tests I Use

 • Total: 12 sensors

-This requirement ensures sufficient data points to accurately assess moisture conditions across the entire floor.
+That gives you enough data points to assess moisture conditions across the whole floor.

 A map or diagram of the location of all RH sensors that were installed provides supporting documentation that testing was done in compliance with the F2170 standard.